uptownhr/uptownhr/apps/website/src/pages/blog/building-lattice-knowledge-graph-cli.md

 **Neo4j**: Requires server setup.
 Overkill for personal documentation.

-Lattice fills a specific niche: **TypeScript developers who want a knowledge graph for their markdown documentation with human-initiated extraction and local-first storage.**
+Lattice fills a specific niche: **Claude Code users who want a knowledge graph for their markdown documentation with human-initiated extraction and local-first storage.**

 ## What's Next